-Bollywood is the biggest film industry on the planet as far as the number of motion pictures created each year.
+Banned movies are a very common thing in Bollywood, the biggest film industry on the planet.
 Be that as it may, aside from every one of the hits, flops and the normal, there exists another brand of Indian film which is purposely kept out of our range.
 Basically, these are all the movies that enjoy solid (read strong) language, suggestive (read disgusting) scenes, sexual orientation taboos, Kashmir issues, religion and essentially films which are path comparatively radical.

 Bandit Queen (1994)

 This Bollywood banned movie was straight up ‘hostile’, ‘foul’, ‘indecent’ and nearly snickered at the realistic conservatism of the Indian censor board as the subject was such.
 In view of the life of Phoolan Devi, this Shekhar Kapur motion picture was restricted due its express sexual substance, bareness and injurious language, which the Censor Board wasn’t unable (clearly) digest.

 Deepa Mehta’s work is perceived for its worldwide substance and meat.
 Among others, controversial movies, one such was ‘Fire’ which accumulated a great deal of basic approval worldwide however failed to collect the blessings of Hindu gatherings (like Shiv Sena) in India because of its subject, which showed the lesbian connection between two sisters-in-law in a Hindu family.
 The debate finished with the main performing artists, Shabana Azmi, and Nandita Das alongside their director, Deepa Mehta getting threats and Censor Board, at last, forbidding the motion picture from releasing in the nation.

 Kama Sutra – A Tale Of Love (1996)